mIBRAHIM707/Semester-4-Notes/CS 232 DBMS/Notes.md

     *   Entities: Courses, Course Offerings, Students, Instructors.
     *   Relationships: Enrollment (students enroll in course offerings), Grades (students receive grades in course offerings), Prerequisites (courses have prerequisites), Teaching Assignments (instructors are assigned to teach course offerings).

-### Exam-Style Questions:
+## Week 3: Exam-Style Question Answers

-*   Explain the difference between a database schema and a database state.
-Give an example of each.
+1.  **Explain the difference between a database schema and a database state.
+Give an example of each.**

+    *   **Database Schema:** The *design* or *blueprint* of the database.
+It defines the tables, columns, data types, constraints, and relationships.
+It's relatively static.
+        *   *Example:* A table named "Students" with columns "StudentID" (integer, primary key), "Name" (text), "Major" (text).
+    *   **Database State:** The *data* stored in the database at a specific point in time.
+It's the actual content of the tables.
+It changes frequently as data is inserted, updated, and deleted.
+        *   *Example:* The "Students" table contains the following rows: (1, "Alice", "CS"), (2, "Bob", "EE"), (3, "Charlie", "ME").

-*   Describe the different stages of the database development process.
+2.  **Describe the different stages of the database development process.**

+    *   Preliminary Study: Understand the problem and determine if a database is the right solution.
+    *   Requirements Analysis: Gather detailed information about the data to be stored and the operations to be performed.
+    *   Database Design: Create the schema (logical design) of the database.
+    *   Physical Design: Determine how the database will be physically stored.
+    *   Implementation: Build the database and load the data.
+    *   Maintenance: Monitor and maintain the database.

-*   Compare and contrast the top-down and bottom-up strategies for database development.
+3.  **Compare and contrast the top-down and bottom-up strategies for database development.**

+    *   **Top-Down:** Start with a high-level understanding of the system and then break it down into smaller details.
+        *   *Advantages:* Ensures that the database meets the overall goals of the organization.
+        *   *Disadvantages:* Can be difficult to identify all the specific requirements upfront.
+    *   **Bottom-Up:** Start with specific requirements and then build up to a more general understanding of the system.
+        *   *Advantages:* Ensures that the database meets the specific needs of individual users and applications.
+        *   *Disadvantages:* Can be difficult to integrate the different requirements into a coherent whole.

-*   What is a Data Flow Diagram (DFD)?
-Explain the different levels of a DFD.
+4.  **What is a Data Flow Diagram (DFD)?
+Explain the different levels of a DFD.**

+    *   *Data Flow Diagram (DFD):* A graphical representation of the flow of data through a system.
+It shows how data moves between processes, data stores, and external entities.
+    *   *Levels:*
+        *   Context Diagram (Level 0): Shows the entire system as a single process.
+        *   Level 1 DFD: Decomposes the context diagram into more detailed processes and data flows.
+        *   Level 2+ DFD: Further decomposes the Level 1 DFD into even more detailed processes.

-*   What is an Entity Relationship Diagram (ERD)?
-Explain the purpose of an ERD and its main components (entities, attributes, relationships).
+5.  **What is an Entity Relationship Diagram (ERD)?
+Explain the purpose of an ERD and its main components (entities, attributes, relationships).**

+    *   *Entity Relationship Diagram (ERD):* A graphical representation of the entities, attributes, and relationships in a database.
+    *   *Purpose:* To model the structure of the database and to communicate the design to stakeholders.
+    *   *Components:*
+        *   Entities: Real-world objects (e.g., Student, Course).
+        *   Attributes: Properties of entities (e.g., student's name, course's title).
+        *   Relationships: Associations between entities (e.g., "student enrolls in course").

-*   Explain the difference between a strong entity and a weak entity.
-Give an example of each.
+6.  **Explain the difference between a strong entity and a weak entity.
+Give an example of each.**

+    *   *Strong Entity:* Has a primary key.
+        *   *Example:* A "Student" entity with "StudentID" as the primary key.
+    *   *Weak Entity:* Depends on another entity for its existence and doesn't have a primary key of its own.
+        *   *Example:* A "Dependent" entity (e.g., a child of an employee) that depends on the "Employee" entity.
+The "Dependent" entity might have a partial key like "dependent_name", which is unique *within* the context of a particular employee.

-*   Describe the different types of attributes (simple, composite, multi-valued, derived, key).
-Give an example of each.
+7.  **Describe the different types of attributes (simple, composite, multi-valued, derived, key).
+Give an example of each.**

+    *   Simple (Atomic): Cannot be further divided (e.g., age, name).
+    *   Composite: Composed of multiple sub-attributes (e.g., Address consisting of street, city, state, zip).
+    *   Multi-Valued: Can have multiple values for a single entity (e.g., phone_numbers).
+    *   Derived: Calculated from other attributes (e.g., age can be derived from date_of_birth).
+    *   Key Attribute: Uniquely identifies each instance of an entity (e.g., roll_no for a student).

-*   Design a simple ERD for a library database, including entities like Books, Authors, and Patrons, and relationships like "borrows" and "writes".
+8.  **Design a simple ERD for a library database, including entities like Books, Authors, and Patrons, and relationships like "borrows" and "writes".**

+    *   Entities:
+        *   Book (BookID, Title, ISBN, PublicationYear)
+        *   Author (AuthorID, Name, Bio)
+        *   Patron (PatronID, Name, Address, PhoneNumber)
+    *   Relationships:
+        *   Writes (Author writes Book): M:N relationship (one author can write multiple books, and one book can have multiple authors).
+This would require a bridge table "BookAuthor" (BookID, AuthorID).
+        *   Borrows (Patron borrows Book): M:N relationship (one patron can borrow multiple books, and one book can be borrowed by multiple patrons).
+This would require a bridge table "Loan" (LoanID, PatronID, BookID, LoanDate, DueDate).

 ## Week 04 - Relationships, Cardinalities, and Participation in ERDs - Enhanced Notes